yuzie007/mpltern/docs/tips.md

 |Origin         |`R, T, L` (counterclockwise)|
 |Statgraphics   |`T, L, R` (counterclockwise)|

-As found, the conterclockwise progress starting from `T` is the most common for the order of triangle vertices.
+As found, the counterclockwise progress starting from `T` is the most common for the order of triangle corners.
-(Do not be confused with "conterclockwise" *for ticks* noted above.)
+(Do not be confused with "counterclockwise" *for ticks* noted above.)
 Therefore, `taxes` also follows the most common convention.

 ## AxesSubplot